aptos-labs/aptos-core/developer-docs-site/docs/guides/move-guides/index.md

 ### Aptos CLI

-The [Aptos command line interface](https://aptos.dev/cli-tools/aptos-cli-tool/) (CLI) helps you test development iteratively, as many of the functions in our SDKs have corresponding commands.
+The [Aptos command line interface](https://aptos.dev/cli-tools/aptos-cli-tool/) (CLI) helps you test development, as many of the functions in our SDKs have corresponding commands.

 ### Petra Wallet